micaplush/website/content/posts/2025/infrastructure-review/index.md

 bite-sized.

 Truthfully, there haven't been any big developments in this project over the last few months.
-This is in part due to me being a bit burnt out with this project and life just also had unexpected other things for me in store.
+This is in part due to me needing a break from this project and life also had some other things for me in store.

 Also, let's just say 2024 wasn't exactly a year that strengthened my enthusiasm for Nix.
 I used to have a section commenting on the community controversies here but it felt off, so I removed it.
-I'm just gonna say I want Nix to be a radically welcoming space for marginalized groups in tech (like women, queer people, or neurodivergent folks, among others) and I'm hoping I can help move it into that direction at least a little bit.
+I'm just gonna say I want Nix to be a radically welcoming space for marginalized groups in tech (like women, queer people, and neurodivergent folks, among others) and I'm hoping I can help move it into that direction at least a little bit.

 {{< emote "octotranspride" >}}